 How it is mitigated when properly configured ?
 The solution is to let operating system make the first request to some previously defined endpoint, before the user makes one.
 If the received response has status code 200, that means that we are connected to the internet.
 If it has some unexpected status code, like a redirect, then the operating system should open a separate window (like CNA in Apple’s operating systems) and authorize the user there.

 But what if it is not the case ?
 Sometimes due to configuration quirks or errors, those requests are passed through and the operating system and the browser can’t detect, that the captive portal should be displayed.
-Well, there is a website http://neverssl.com, which surely won’t be served over HTTPS.
+Well, there are websites like http://neverssl.com, which surely won’t be served over HTTPS.
 This way the request will be always made in a way the network device can handle.